alb2k/fuel-filling-service/docs/Heroku.md

 In the last 2 steps you noted the use of ``${{ secret.XXX }}`` this is the usage of the GitHub secrets we created before.

 #### Using a Procfile
-There is one special case when you want to use heroku: You have to either expose your app on Port 80 or you have to bind to Herokus ``PORT`` environment variable.
+There is one special case when you want to use Heroku: You have to either expose your app on Port 80 or you have to bind to Herokus ``PORT`` environment variable.

 This can be done easily using a [Procfile](/Procfile) in the repository root which contains ``-Dserver.port=$PORT``.